Call for Abstract

 - Track 10-4Modeling and Engineering Gene Circuts

 - Track 10-5Structure of Biological Macromolecules

 - Track 10-8Dynamic Modeling of Biological Systems

 - Track 10-9Comparative and functional genomics

-Systems biology is the study of Theoretical aspects of systems biology of biological components, which may be molecules, cells, organisms or entire species.
+Systems biology is the study of Theortical aspects of biological components, which may be molecules, cells, organisms or entire species.
 Living systems are dynamic and complex and their behavior may be hard to predict from the properties of individual parts.